Erhun-Joel/book-recommendation-system/README.md

 ### Data
 The main data used is gotten from Kaggle website and contains various sentences with emotion pairs.
 Six emotions are identified in total: sadness, joy, surprise, fear, anger and love.
 The link to the data is found [here](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp).

-Information on the books to be recommended where gotten from the the [gutenberg project](https://www.gutenberg.org/) api directly which is free to use.
+Information on the books to be recommended are gotten from the the [gutenberg project](https://www.gutenberg.org/) api directly which is free to use.
 Other data sets in this project are manually setup.

 ### Models
 Model development in this project is divided into two main parts: